-Dr. Detre is Principal Investigator of the overall Center Core and Director of the Administrative and Data Acquisition Cores.
+Dr. Detre is Principal Investigator of the overall Center Core and Director of the Administrative and Acquisition Cores.
 He has been actively engaged in neuroimaging research at the University of Pennsylvania since 1988 and continuously funded since 1993, including K08, K02, K24, R01, R25, and T32 grants from NINDS.
 He has collaborated widely with other investigators in this field, both in technical development and in applications.
 He is widely recognized as an expert in functional neuroimaging, perfusion imaging, and clinical applications of neuroimaging.
 These credentials have allowed Dr. Detre to provide successful interdisciplinary leadership in neuroimaging initiatives.
 Dr. Detre began working in in vivo neuroimaging as a medical student and over the past 20 years, his research has focused on physiological imaging methods and applications, including MRI, PET, and optical imaging in both preclinical models and humans.
 He is an inventor of arterial spin labeled (ASL) perfusion MRI and pioneered many of its applications to neurological disorders.
 He is also recognized as a leading expert in functional neuroimaging methods and applications.
 Dr. Detre is Vice Chair for Research in the Department of Neurology, Director of the Center for Functional Neuroimaging in the Department of Radiology, and has been Principal Investigator of this P30 Center Core for the past 9 years.

-Dr. Aguirre is Director of the Computing Core.
-He is a behavioral neurologist and neuroscientist who has used neuroimaging techniques to study the cortical basis of vision since 1995.
+Dr. Aguirre is a behavioral neurologist and neuroscientist who has used neuroimaging techniques to study the cortical basis of vision since 1995.
 Much of his work advances the methodology of functional neuroimaging, and integrates across structure and function, healthy and patient populations, human and animal models, and electrophysiological and MRI techniques.
 He has been involved in the creation and dissemination of software for neuroimaging throughout his career.
 His breadth of methodological knowledge and computational implementation makes him well suited to direct this core.
 Also, Dr. Aguirre studies the cortical basis of visual cognition.
 His research makes use of both structural and functional MRI techniques, and within this field he has made substantial methodological contributions.
 He has particular expertise in the design and analysis of functional MRI time-series data and in the efficient design of neuroimaging studies.
 He has developed graph-theoretic approaches to experimental design, which provide for more rigorous and powerful experiments.
 He has co-taught a graduate course on neuroimaging methodology at Penn and has introduced students to "fMRI 101" at Penn for fifteen years.

 Mark Elliott, PhD is a staff physicist focusing on structural MRI, fMRI, DTI, and multinuclear imaging.
 He is operations manager for the 3 Tesla MRI system dedicated to neuroscience research as well as the 7 Tesla MRI system.
 He is the primary contact for protocol implementation and is responsible for quality assurance testing on these instruments.
 He also supervises the installation and maintenance of ancillary instrumentation for stimulus presentation and biobehavioral monitoring.